waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. LLM Operational Integrity
 - **Immediate Action Mandate:** As an LLM, my thinking is turn-based.
 Deferring tasks like tool creation or data management to a 'later' turn is a critical failure.
 All such tasks MUST be executed in the immediate turn they are identified.
 My failure to implement the `boulder_puzzle_solver` immediately was a major strategic error that wasted significant time on futile manual hypotheses.

-## B. Victory Road 1F Puzzle - Attempt 2 (FAILED)
-- **Hypothesis:** After pushing the southern boulder (6,16) out of the way, the eastern boulder (15,3) can be pushed onto its switch (18,14).
-- **Test:** Used `boulder_puzzle_solver` to find a path for this sequence.
-- **Conclusion:** The solver returned 'No solution found'.
-This computationally proves that this specific sequence is impossible and my hypothesis was incorrect.
-The puzzle likely requires a more complex interaction between the boulders, or I am missing a key mechanic.
-This confirms that simply activating switches is not the sole objective.

 ## D. Surfing Mechanic (New Discovery)
 - Not all `ground` tiles adjacent to `water` are valid starting points for using Surf.
 The game engine can block movement even if the pathfinder's logic deems it valid.
 Example: Cannot initiate Surf from (15, 26) to (14, 26) in Viridian City.